2023 World Series: Background

 This was the first postseason meeting between the Texas Rangers and the Arizona Diamondbacks.
 Both teams lost over 100 games in 2021.
 The teams' 174 combined wins is the lowest ever total for a non-shortened season World Series.
 This was the first World Series between one team that has never won in any prior appearances and another team that has never lost in any prior appearances.
+This was the third time in World Series history that the two teams that faced each other were both from the Expansion era, the first coming in 2015 and the second in 2019.
+This was the fifth straight World Series to have games played in a venue in Texas, with Houston co-hosting in 2019, 2021, and 2022, and Arlington hosting in 2020 due to the COVID-19 pandemic.
+Additionally, this was the only World Series from 2017–2025 to not feature either the Houston Astros or Los Angeles Dodgers.

+The Diamondbacks won the regular season series 3–1, splitting a two-game series in May at Globe Life Field, and sweeping the Rangers at Chase Field in August.
 MLB has paired Arizona and Texas as interleague rivals from 1998 to 2000 and in 2013, 2019, and since 2023.
 As such, this was just the second World Series since the invention of interleague to feature natural rivals, joining the 2000 World Series between the New York Mets and New York Yankees.
-This was the fifth straight World Series to have games played in a venue in Texas, with Houston co-hosting in 2019, 2021, and 2022, and Arlington hosting in 2020 due to the COVID-19 pandemic.
-Additionally, this was the only World Series from 2017-2025 to not feature either the Houston Astros or Los Angeles Dodgers.

-The Diamondbacks won the regular season series 3–1, splitting a two-game series in May at Globe Life Field, and sweeping the Rangers at Chase Field in August.

-This was the third time in World Series history that the two teams that faced each other were both from the Expansion era, the first coming in 2015 and the second in 2019.

 This was the sixth World Series overall to be played entirely on artificial turf.
 Before 2023, the most recent of the six to be played in the two home team's stadiums was the 1993 World Series.
 However, the last "all-artificial turf" overall before 2023 had been at the neutrally located 2020 World Series, with all games played at Globe Life Field, in which the first two games of 2023 were also played.
 The 2023 Series is the second World Series to be played entirely on the second generation artificial turf (with 2020 being the first).
 Finally, this was the second World Series ever to be played entirely in domed stadiums after the neutral site 2020 World Series.
 It was the first to be played between two domed stadium teams with each hosting games.